assimp/assimp-docs/source/about/quickstart.rst

 This module provides a facade for the io-stream-access to files behind the android-asset-management within an Android-native application.
 - It is built as a static library
-- It requires Android NDK with android API > 9 support.
+- It requires Android NDK with Android API > 9 support.

 - Building:
-To use this module please provide following cmake defines:
+To use this module please provide the following cmake defines:

 ::